scred47/pleezer/tests/fixtures/gateway/user_data/README.md

 **IMPORTANT - ANONYMIZED DATA**

-All data in these files has been completely anonymized:
+All data in these files has been deliberately anonymized with clearly artificial values:
-- All tokens, IDs, and authentication data are fake and cannot be used to authenticate
+- All tokens and IDs use obvious placeholder patterns (e.g., "xxxxx")
-- Personal information has been replaced with dummy data
+- Authentication data has been replaced with non-realistic values
+- Personal information uses generic placeholder data (e.g., "john.doe@example.com")
-- Device identifiers have been replaced with example values
+- Device identifiers and unique IDs use obviously fake patterns
-- All unique identifiers have been changed to non-existent values

-**Any attempt to use this data for authentication or user identification would be futile - these are reference examples only.**
+- Sensitive keys and tokens are masked with 'x' characters while maintaining length patterns

+**These fixtures are intentionally constructed to be obviously non-functional and cannot be used for authentication.**

 ## File Overview

 - `free.json`: Response for a free-tier account that has never used the web player
-- `family_hifi.json`: Response for a Family HiFi subscription with web player history
+- `family.json`: Response for a Family subscription with web player history

 ## Response Characteristics